svard/home-automation/README.md

 readtemp.py
 -----------
 Parses a temperature and time reading reported by a Tellstick Duo.
-Sends the result as JSON to a web service.
+Sends the result as JSON to some web service.

 lightswitch.py
 --------------